Akuukis/sepraisal/workspaces/app/static/articles/fleets/fleets-how.md

 What we call a fleet is a subset of collections, whose blueprints are not random garbage but proper ships and rovers (in one word, **vehicles**).
 In order to distiguish a floating garbage from a proper vehicle, we need to analyse the blueprint.
 Although neccessary that's not sufficient, because "what is a vehicle" is a tricky question itself that also needs to be answered.
-So, let's walk through of how I've done:
+So, let's walk through of how I've done (numbers are outdated, but still gives a fair perspective):

 1. Naive result: 2732 collections equals 2732 fleets.
 Ha!
 2. A vehicle should be useable, right?
 So, corrupt mods, missing blueprint files, and other reasons that make my server crash a bit will be excluded.
 That's 2718 collections left.